CSCfi/csc-user-guide/docs/cloud/dbaas/resize-volume.md

 5. The change should take 1-2 minutes.
 If the web interface does not automatically update the status from `Resizing` to `Active`, try to reload the page.

-    If the status is `Resizing` for over 5 minutes, check the `I'm having problems with resizing the volume` below.
+    If the status is `Resizing` for over 5 minutes, check `I'm having problems with resizing the volume` below.

 ## Resize volume from the CLI